 About Tim Brown

-Tim Brown lives and works in New York State’s beautiful Hudson Valley with his wife and college sweetheart, Eileen, their baby daughter, and two dogs.
-He is Type Manager for Typekit, writes Nice Web Type and designs examples of typesetting with CSS.
+Tim lives and works in New York State’s beautiful Hudson Valley with his wife and college sweetheart, Eileen, their two daughters, and two dogs.

 About Scott Kellum